scc416/tweeter/README.md

 ### 📂docs

-Store image and animated GIF that are displayed in this README document.
+Store animated GIF that are displayed in this README document.
 These files are not included in the diagram above.

 ### 📂public